chamikaKity/Getting-and-Cleaning-Data-Course-Project/README.md

 3. Moved the files into a folder 'UCI HAR Dataset' in the working directory.
 4. In R studio, run the script 'run_analysis.R'.

-Get the list of files into the variable 'files'

 Step 1
 ------
 Merged the training and the test sets to create one data set.